 An Overview Of Chronic Loneliness

-Loneliness is officially defined as "a complex and usually unpleasant emotional response to isolation."
-Many individuals in society underestimate just how dangerous and insidious loneliness can be.
-The fact of the matter is that chronic loneliness is immensely toxic, and in the worst cases, it can even be life-threatening.
-For one to be healthy, happy, fulfilled, and sane, interactions with other human beings are absolutely paramount.
-But what can you do if you've been isolated or have felt lonely for an extended period of time- even years?
+Loneliness is defined as "a complex and usually unpleasant emotional response to isolation."
+Many of us can underestimate just how dangerous and insidious loneliness can be.
+The fact of the matter is that chronic loneliness can be debilitating, and in the worst cases, it can even be life-threatening.
+Interactions with other human beings are important to having a healthy, whole, and happy life.
+But what can you do if you've been isolated or have felt lonely for an extended time, even years?

 What is Chronic Loneliness?